fedi-e2ee/public-key-directory-specification/Specification.md

    this threshold on basis of staleness.
 3. To tolerate large transaction volumes in a short window of time, the chosen Merkle root **MUST** be at least in the most recent N/2 messages (for N currently accepted Protocol Messages).
-Public Key Directories **MAY** reject these messages due to staleness, especially if the Directory isn't experiencing significant throughput.
+Public Key Directories **MAY** reject these messages due to staleness, especially if the Directory isn't experiencing significant throughput, or if an Actor submits multiple Protocol Messages tied to a Merkle root too old to satisfy rule 2.

 For example: When attempting to insert the 1,000,001th record, this means there are currently 1,000,000 accepted Protocol Messages stored in the Public Key Database.
 The 1,000,000th record is preferred (by rule 1 above).

 However, any message after 999,602 would be considered acceptable.
 Arithmetically, log_2(1,000,000) squared is 397.26.
 We round up to a tolerance window of 398.
 1,000,000 minus 398 is 999,602.
-So any record's Merkle root corresponding to a message index in that range is acceptable to use.
+So any record's Merkle root corresponding to a message index in that range is acceptable to use by rule 2.

+However, if there is an enormous spike in traffic, Public Key Directories **MAY** tolerate as far back as 500,000, provided no two Protocol Messages from the same actor reuse the same "recent" Merkle root.

 For the first message in a PKD, the Merkle root **MUST** be set to a sequence of 32 `0x00` bytes.